meghanprestemon/q1-project/README.md

 There is also a 'videos' page that allows the user to watch yoga videos embedded from YouTube.

-The entire website is styled using Bootstrap and Bootswatch's free theme 'Sandstone'.
+The entire website is styled using Bootstrap with Bootswatch's free theme 'Sandstone'.